lorenswenson/Docker-Emacs-Python-Configuration/README.md

 3) Change to the docker directory and run

-`docker build -t dockerpythonemacs .`
+`sudo docker build -t dockerpythonemacs .`

 This will build an image with the latest ubuntu + anaconda distribution + tensorflow.
 Additional python libraries can be added to those found in requirements.txt.